 If you are trying to send money overseas, MT Global will be one option you can use.
 There are also banks, money transfer firms and foreign exchange (FX) brokers.
 Read on to learn more about MT Global and the options available to you.

 MT Global money transfers can be done only to more than 100 countries and three million pay-out locations.
 The company is registered in the UK and offers fast money transfers that can be available within 24 hours.

-- how much you are sending
+- how much do you intend on sending?

-Step 1 – Look at your options
+Step 1 – Determine the available options

 - bank or building society